cblinq/arch-nvidia-drivers-installation-guide/README.md

    - Save the file with _CTRL+O_ and close nano with _CTRL+X_
 6. Run `paru -Syu`, to update the system package database

+### Note: The most recent drivers do not require an AUR helper, the drivers are found in the official Arch Linux repositories.

 ## Step 2: Installing the driver packages

 1. First find your [NVIDIA card from this list here](https://nouveau.freedesktop.org/CodeNames.html).
 Alternatively you can take a look at the [Gentoo wiki](https://wiki.gentoo.org/wiki/NVIDIA#Feature_support).